 We are very proud to announce the line-up of vSHP 2021, our second virtual summer conference supported by OCR and Hodder Education.

-Tickets are on sale now at the LTU Store at an ‘early bird’ discount rate of just £40. (£55 from June 1).
+Tickets are on sale now at the LTU Store for £55.
 If you are a trainee, retired or unemployed you can also get tickets at the concessionary rate of £35.

 Delegates will also receive access to special conference discount from Hodder Education of 25% off their books and the opportunity to win other Hodder goodies as well.

 An outline of the conference is below and a full programme will be published closer to the event itself.